zara-kasi/obsidian-myanimenotes/CONTRIBUTING.md

 ## Thank You!

-Your contributions make Cassette better for everyone.
+Your contributions make MyAnimeNotes better for everyone.

 ---